Zhangwenyao1/URC/dan/mapping/README.md

-# MapViz + Google Maps Satellite +  MapProxy
+# MapViz Tile Map + Google Maps Satellite +  MapProxy
-This will walk you through using MapProxy to proxy Google Maps satellite view to a WMTS tile service so that it can be viewed in ROS MapViz.
+This will walk you through using [MapProxy](https://mapproxy.org/) to proxy Google Maps satellite view into a [WMTS](https://en.wikipedia.org/wiki/Web_Map_Tile_Service) tile service so that it can be viewed by ROS's [MapViz Tile Map plugin](https://github.com/swri-robotics/mapviz#tile-map).

 ## Dependencies